Day 1 – The Most Crucial First Question: Asset-Allocation or Security Selection?

 On the first day of this series, we answer a pivotal question that every investor should ask themselves before embarking on their investment journey: where should you dedicate most of your energy and focus, asset allocation or security selection?
 We review how the biggest impact to portfolios comes from asset classes rather than individual securities.

 We also expand on how the largest pools of capital may lack the portfolio agility and mandate flexibility to take full advantage of the excess returns available in the asset allocation arena.
 This reality tends to generate better and more sustainable long-term opportunities for smaller, unconstrained players to deploy nimble and adaptive investment strategies.

 Asset Allocation vs. Security Selection

-Adam:02:01 To each.
-So this should be really interesting exercise.
+Adam:02:01Each, each.
+So, this should be really interesting exercise.

 Just meaning that at an individual security level, the market agents are able to keep prices at approximately or close to general equilibrium, but there are large structural barriers to arbitrage that keep markets from finding equilibrium at the macro level, at the, at the asset class level.
 A really good example of this, and here I am already jumping around a bit on the, on the, on the themes.

 Adam:03:06We examined the returns to mutual funds over the last five years and specifically looked at the fifth percentile, U.S. equity mutual funds, so the mutual fund that was outperformed by 95% of other mutual funds in the U.S. or on U.S. equities over the last five years.
 And then we compared those results to an emerging market oriented mutual fund that outperformed 95% of its peers.
 So it’s a 95th percentile result for emerging market funds.
 And the 95th percentile result for the emerging market funds was a total return of about 12 percent over the last five years.